ucsb-cs8-f17/ucsb-cs8-f17.github.io/_lab/lab03.md

 |   50                  |   100/8                   |  <code> "blue"</code>  |  <code> "blue"</code>   |

-In a later lab, we will use these functions to create more interesting drawings.
+In Project 1, we will use these functions to create more interesting drawings.

 # The programming part